Build Quality Excel Report

 - (Measure) Test Result - Build Result Count Trend: Counts the most recent version of each test result in a particular build.

 - Build - Build Name: The name of the build.
-Each time that a build is run, it is assigned a name that contains the build definition name as its prefix.
+Each time that a build is run, it is assigned a name that contains the build pipeline name as its prefix.

 Required activities for monitoring build quality